Starting price: $9.99 per month

 Netflix plans and pricing

-Netflix offers a free, 30-day trial.
-After that, you can sign up for any of the three monthly subscription plans, which have a range of simultaneous streams and different levels of video resolution.
+Netflix offers three monthly subscription plans, which have a range of simultaneous streams and different levels of video resolution.
 Unfortunately, Netflix pricing has a way of going up.

 In the U.S., Netflix still continues to offer monthly plans with DVDs by mail, accessible at dvd.netflix.com.
 Here are the DVD delivery plans: